 When you’re meeting with a potential lawyer, ask them about their experience in the Maryland legal community.
 How long have they been practicing law?
 Are they active in any local or state bar associations?
 Do they teach continuing legal education courses to other lawyers?
 Are they considered a “Super Lawyer”, or have they received any other awards?

 Moreover, check an attorney’s background through the state bar website.
 Each state has a bar association that licenses and disciplines attorneys.
-The website will tell you whether an attorney is currently licensed to practice law in the state and whether they have any disciplinary actions against them.
+The website will show you if an attorney is currently licensed to practice law in the state and will inform you about any disciplinary actions they might have.

 Determine If the Attorney Is Available to Handle Your Case